-We spoke with Derek Arden who has been an expert in international negotiation for over 25 years and has negotiated deals totaling up to £5bn.
-He has also recently written a (brilliant!) book, Win Win – How to get a winning result from persuasive negotiations.
+We spoke with Derek Arden who has been an expert in international negotiation for over 25 years and has negotiated deals totaling up to £5 billion.
+He also the author of a book on the subject, Win Win – How to get a winning result from persuasive negotiations.

 In his book, Arden says there are two kinds of people in the world – those who negotiate, and those who don’t.
 Equally there are two prices in the world – one for those who do negotiate and one for those who don’t.

-“Electrical stores like Currys are often a good place to try.
-You might not be able to bring the price down but you might be able to get something extra thrown in.”
+“Electrical stores are often a good place to try.
+Even if you’re not able to bring the price down, you might be able to get something extra thrown in.”

 There are things you can do to help make yourself more confident.
 Arden says “Appearing confident is obviously very important.
-Wear confident cloths as this puts you in a good psychological state.
+Wear clothes that make you feel confident, as this puts you in a good psychological state.

 Ultimately though you’ll have to take the plunge and get stuck into the negotiation.